tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/操作指南/备份与回档/使用备份文件恢复数据库/使用物理备份恢复数据库_intl_en.md

 ## Operation Scenarios
-> To save storage capacity, both physical and logical backups in TencentDB for MySQL will be compressed and packaged.
+>?To save storage capacity, both physical and logical backups in TencentDB for MySQL will be compressed and packaged.
 Specifically, a backup file is compressed with qpress first and then packed with xbstream offered by Percona.
 >
 The open-source software tool Percona XtraBackup can be used to back up and restore databases.
 This document describes how to use XtraBackup to restore a physical backup file of a TencentDB for MySQL instance to a CVM-based self-created database.
 - XtraBackup only supports Linux but not Windows.